Just how bad is the world's plastic problem?

 Plastic is everywhere, and the ocean is awash with it.

-According to figures from 2015, from the surface all the way down to the deep sea, a gargantuan eight million tonnes of plastic has amassed.
+According to figures published in 2015, from the surface all the way down to the deep sea, a gargantuan eight million tonnes of plastic amasses each year.

 Lucy says, 'These figures come from we know goes to landfill, and what is known to go through other pathways - for example it gets burnt and recycled.
 We then assume that the rest of it ends up in the ocean.'

 Scientists have been able to calculate the quantity of plastic in the ocean by extrapolating from the amount collected in nets during their studies of the surface.

 'It's relatively easy to see what is on the surface, but we don't know exactly what is floating mid-water or on the seabed,' says Lucy.

 'A lot of my research is looking at the seabed, but we don't have enough data to be able to estimate the figure there yet.'

 A threat to marine life